lisawray/groupie/README.md

     }
 }
 ```
-If you're converting existing ViewHolders, you can leave them as they are by making an `Item<MyViewHolder>`.
+If you're converting existing ViewHolders, you can leave them as they are by making an `Item<MyViewHolder>` where `MyViewHolder` extends Groupie's `ViewHolder`.

 ### Item with data binding: